Associate in Applied Science

 Credits: 5

-This course will focus on methods and procedures for involving volunteers in emergency management programs, with the goal of maximizing the effectiveness of volunteer resources by implementing a people-oriented system that addresses defining volunteer roles, designing a plan of action, recruiting volunteers, training individuals who volunteer, and motivation and maintenance of a successful program.
-The role of spontaneous and/or unaffiliated volunteers in the disaster response process will also be addressed.
+This course will focus on methods and procedures for involving volunteers in emergency management programs, with the goal of maximizing the effectiveness of volunteer resources.
 This class may include students from multiple sections.
+(Formerly HSEM 220)

 Credits: 2

-Provides students "real world experiences" in homeland security and emergency management.
-Students learn to work within time constraints and are exposed to appropriate workplace behaviors.
-Students will have opportunities to refine the core skills they have learned from the courses or curriculum.
+Provides students practical experience in emergency management.
+Students learn to work within time constraints and are exposed to appropriate workplace behaviors, while applying core skills they have learned in the program.
 This class may include students from multiple sections.
+(Formerly HSEM 240)

 Credits: 4